-The field enumeration of the 1970 Population Census was couducted, within their respective jurisdictions, by the mayors or the heads of shi (city), ku (ward), machi (town) and mura (village), under the supervision of the governors of prefectures.
-The whole procedure was planned and administered by the Bureau of Statistics, Office of the Prime Minister, as well as for the inspection of the census documents.
+The field enumeration of the 1970 Population Census was couducted within their respective jurisdictions by the mayors or the heads of shi (city), machi (town) and mura (village) under the supervision of the Chief Executive.
+The whole procedure was planned and administered by the Statistics Agency, Planning Department.

-Before the census taking, the whole area of Japan was divided into 579,709 enumeration districts to be mapped accurately.
+Before the census taking, the whole area of Okinawa was divided into 4,617 enumeration districts to be mapped accurately.
 The enumeration districts included the following three kinds: Ordinary Enumeration Districts, Special Enumeration Districts and Water Enumeration Districts.
 An Ordinary Enumeration District was set up to comprise, on the average, fifty households in it.

-The field works of the census were carried out by 561, 217 census enumerators who were temporarily employed by the Government for this census.
-Moreover, 38,581 census supervisors were appointed to take responsibilities for the training and supervision of enumerators
+The field works of the census were carried out by 4,617 census enumerators who were temporarily employed by the Government for this census.
+Moreover, 297 census supervisors were appointed to take responsibilities for the training and supervision of enumerators as well as for the inspection of the census documents.

-During week starting from 24 through 30 of September 1970, the enumerator distributed the census questionnaires and the filled-in examples to every household within the enumeration district assigned to him, requesting the household head to fill out the census questionnaire.
+During the week starting from 24 through 30 of September 1970, the enumerator distributed the census questionnaires and the filled-in examples to every household within the enumeration district assigned to him requesting the household head to fill out the census questionnaire.
 During the period from 1 to 5 of October the enumerator visited every household once again to collect the filled-out questionnaires and checked the entries.

 The type of the questionnaire used in the census was the "household schedule" designed to report the household members up to six persons in a sheet.
-The head or the representative of household was required to fill in answers for the above-mentioned questions except "Kind of household" (item 18) which was filled in by the enumerator through interview with the head (or the representative) of household.
+The head or the representative of household was required to fill in the answers for the above-mentioned questions except "Kind of household" (item 18) which was filled in by the enumerator through interview with the head (or representative) of household.

-After collecting census questionnaires, the enumerator transcribed the entries of the census questionnaire into the "Individual Enumeration Card" which was prepared to be read directly by the optical mark reader to record the information in magnetic tapes.
+After collecting census questionnaires, the enumerator transcribed the entries of the census questionnaire into the "individual enumeration card" which was prepared to be read directly by the optical mark reader to record the information in magnetic tapes.

-For the enumeration of members of Self-defence Forces and of persons in the reformatory institutions, the "Special Questionnaires" which were also to be read directly by the optical mark reader were employed.
+For the enumeration of members of persons in the reformatory institutions, the "Special Questionnaires" which were also to be read directly by the optical mark reader were employed.